-Applicants must request the following recommendations, all to be submitted by the designated adults by the application deadline (November 12, 2020 at 8:00 pm ET).
+Applicants must request the following recommendations, all to be submitted by the designated adults by the application deadline (November 10, 2021 at 8:00 pm ET).
 Recommendations are confidential and will not be shared with student entrants.
+All recommendations and transcripts must be shared in the Regeneron STS application portal.
+Students should ask each recommender for their preferred email for recommendations, so that requests by multiple students do not span multiple email accounts.

-- Educator Recommendation (up to 2) - O Educator Recommendation should be completed online by the person with the most knowledge of the student in an academic setting and of his or her scientific potential.
-Students may choose a non-science teacher, and if they choose to submit two of this type of recommendation, may select a coach or other type of advisor as the second Educator Recommender. - Project Recommendation (up to 2) - O Project Recommendation should be completed online by the person closest to the student's research.
-The head of a lab should only complete this if he or she worked with the student closely. - O Project Recommenders might be asked to provide information and documentation about projects involving humans and vertebrate animals. - High School Report - O Talk to or email your guidance counselor and let them know that you will be emailing them with instructions from our online system regading your high school transcript.
-The sender name should be completed online by a counselor or administrator.
+- Educator Recommendation (up to 2) - O Educator Recommendation should be completed online by the person with the most knowledge of the student in an academic setting and of their scientific potential.
+Students may choose a teacher from any year of high school, a non-science teacher, and if they choose to submit two of this type of recommendation, may select a coach or other type of advisor as the second Educator Recommender. - Project Recommendation (up to 2) - O Project Recommendation should be completed online by the person closest to the student's research.
+The head of a lab should only complete this if they worked with the student closely. - O Project Recommenders might be asked to provide information and documentation about projects involving humans and vertebrate animals. - High School Report - O Talk to or email your guidance counselor and let them know that you will be emailing them with instructions from our online system regarding your high school transcript.
+The form should be completed online by a counselor or administrator.
 Official high school transcripts must be uploaded in this section.
 Counselors must upload transcripts on the high school report as PDFs.
-Mailed, hard copies are not accepted. - NEW: Counselors are now asked to complete a series of school profile questions just once for all of their entrants, rather than for each entrant.
+Mailed, hard copies are not accepted.
+Current semester grades are not needed. - O Counselors are now asked to complete a series of school profile questions just once for all of their entrants, rather than for each entrant.
 We hope this will save time.
-Counselors only need to do this once, then upload each transcript. - NEW: Students who would like to submit a second transcript from a college course may now submit these on their own via the online application.
+Counselors only need to do this once, then upload each transcript. - O Students who would like to submit a second transcript from a college course may now submit these on their own via the online application.